maxmantz/redux-oidc/README.md

 `import { createTokenManager, logout, logoutAtIdentityService } from 'redux-oidc'`

 - `createTokenManager(config)`: takes a `config` object and returns an instance of `oidc-token-manager`,
-- `logout(redirectTo)`: logs out the user locally and (optionally) redirects the browser to an url,
+- `logout(redirectTo)`: logs out the user locally redirects the browser to an url provided by `redirectTo`. `redirectTo` is optional,
 - `logoutAtIdentityService(config)`: logs out the user at the identity service.
-Takes a `config` object.
+Requires `config` object.

 `config` objects are objects required to create the token manager instances (see Usage).